Step by step setting up a VPN server

 The most common purpose to setup your own VPN is to provide you (and your users - defguard supports multiple users!) anonimity and privacy when accessing public internet.

-It's great for every day use (if you want to hide your real IP/location) or for example to encrypt all your traffic when your are in a public location - like beeing on WIFI in a coffee shop, hotels, etc. - since most if not all those places do not provide encrypted WIFI (just open hotspots).
+It's great for every day use (if you want to hide your real IP/location) or for example to encrypt all your traffic when your are in a public location - like beeing on Wi-Fi in a coffee shop, hotels, etc. - since most if not all those places do not provide encrypted Wi-Fi (just open hotspots).

 So defguard as a VPN service is one thing, but we need to do few commands on the server, to enable routing all traffic through this server and your VPN.
 For your convenience those we will explain in detail.

-Now let's enable on the firewall rules that provide packet forwarding (from your VPN to the Internet and vice-versa).
+Now let's enable on the firewall rules that provide packet forwarding (from your VPN to the Internet and vice versa).

 Edit the /etc/default/ufw file to enable default policies for packet forwarding to ACCEPT